 Wedmony is a wedding planning platform that offers a bridal community for women to connect and share their experiences during different stages of the wedding planning process.
 Our client Christina had a mission to connect millennial brides and make wedding planning less stressful by focusing on actionable inspiration and community.

-Wedmony is currently an inspiration platform.
+Wedmony is an inspiration platform.
 By connecting images to vendors, brides can get valuable information about vendors.
-Wedmony provides actionable inspiration—brides know how to get the look they want from the vendor information provided by the site.

-Christina planned to create a resale marketplace to incentivize former brides to use the site.
-The marketplace would exist for married women to sell wedding items like decorations to current brides who may find use for them.
+A marketplace would let married women sell wedding items like decorations to current brides who may find use for them.

 Our client looked to us to identify opportunities and further develop Wedmony’s unique position in a saturated marketplace.